MoeraOrg/moeraorg.github.io/overview/index.md

 all your data to the platform and synchronize all updates.
 You cannot merge comments at the platform with comments outside it.

-**Lack of features.** Why big centralized platforms lack many useful features, updates are rare and mostly cosmetic?
+**Lack of features.** Why do big centralized platforms lack many useful features, and why are updates rare and mostly cosmetic?
 In centralized systems all innovations happen in the center.
-To be implemented, the feature must be scalable to millions of users, must be understood and acceptable by any audience, must have potential to increase profits.
+To be implemented, the feature must be scalable to millions of users, must be understood and acceptable by any audience, and must have the potential to increase profits.
 Every change in a large-scale system takes thousands of man-hours of programmers, testers and designers.
-A feature that is needed only by several hundreds of thousands of users has zero chances to be implemented.
+A feature that is needed only by several hundred of thousands of users has zero chances to be implemented.

-**Annoying ads.** If the platform makes profit from advertising, you will see ads and sponsored posts everywhere.
+**Annoying ads.** If the platform makes a profit from advertising, you will see ads and sponsored posts everywhere.
 It will exploit any chance to grab your attention and will block any measures to filter ads out.
 Your attention is what they sell.

 **No control what to read.** Your friends usually write more posts than you can read.
 So "smart friend feed" with filtering, grouping and even AI-driven feed composition is a good thing.
-But without possibility to tune the composition algorithm manually the user gets the feed filled with the posts from the few most popular friends, children and cat photos and endless political flamewars; that always get a lot of likes and comments.
-More than that, the platform administrators may tweak the algorithm in the way they prefer - to show more ads, to punish posts of competitors and posts with links that bring users out of the platform, to rise attention to a particular topic or political opinion.
-Somebody, not you decide what you should read.
+But without the possibility of tuning the composition algorithm manually, the user gets a feed filled with the posts from the few most popular friends, children and cat photos and endless political flamewars that always get a lot of likes and comments.
+More than that, the platform administrators may tweak the algorithm in the way they prefer — to show more ads, to punish posts of competitors and posts with links that bring users out of the platform, to raise attention to a particular topic or political opinion.
+Somebody, not you, decides what you should read.

 **No control how to read.** The platform, its web UI and mobile application are coupled together.
-You cannot create an application with simplified or richer interface, or presenting the same data in a different way.
-Why you need to repost you Instagram photos to Facebook, why not just create an application that presents your Facebook albums in Instagram way?
-Why cannot you use the same account as Dropbox-like file storage?
+You cannot create an application with simplified or richer interface, or that presents the same data in a different way.
+Why do you need to repost your Instagram photos to Facebook?
+Why not just create an application that presents your Facebook albums in an Instagram-style way?
+Why can't you use the same account as Dropbox-like file storage?
 Why are you forced to update and use a new redesigned application if you like the old one more?

 **No privacy.** Social networks try to collect a maximum amount of data on you, even if you didn't plan to share it with anyone.
 Your contact